reishapira/appleseeds-mock-interviews/fullstack-interview.md

 1. **Testing** - How would you approach testing a Node.js application?
    1. What testing frameworks or libraries would you use, and what types of tests would you write?
    1. Are you familiar with unit tests?
-   1. Test Driven Design (TDD) - can you think of any advantages this approach has?
+   1. Test Driven Development (TDD) - can you think of any advantages this approach has?
 2. **Authentication & Authorization** - How would you handle authentication and authorization in a Node.js application?
 What libraries or techniques would you use?
    1. What's the difference between these two concepts?
 3. **Databases** - Describe the role of databases in web applications.